rbawden/Large-contrastive-pronoun-testset-EN-FR/README.md

 # Large-scale contrastive pronoun test sets for EN-to-FR

 This repository contains large-scale contrastive test sets for the evaluation of the machine translation (MT) of anaphoric pronouns 'it' and 'they' from English to French.

-They are constructed using the similar techniques to [https://github.com/ZurichNLP/ContraPro](https://github.com/ZurichNLP/ContraPro) and are compatible with their evaluation protocol.
+They use the dataset creation and evaluation protocols of [https://github.com/ZurichNLP/ContraPro](ContraPro datasets) (Müller et al., 2018), adapted to English-to-French, with some slight modifications to the dataset creation process.

 There are two datasets, with examples extracted from (i) OpenSubtitles2018 and (ii) UN-corpus.